SQream/sqream_docs/connecting_to_sqream/client_drivers/python/index.rst

    statement = 'SELECT * FROM nba'
    cur.execute(statement)

-After executing the statement, we have a :py:meth:`Connection<cursor>` cursor object waiting.
-A cursor is iterable, meaning that everytime we fetch, it advances the cursor to the next row.
+When the statement has finished executing, you have a :py:meth:`Connection<cursor>` cursor object waiting.
+A cursor is iterable, meaning that it advances the cursor to the next row when fetched.

-Use :py:meth:`~Connection.fetchone` to get one record at a time:
+You can use :py:meth:`~Connection.fetchone` to fetch one record at a time:

 .. code-block:: python